Lifelong-ML/ServiceRobots/navigation/README.md

 # Installation
 1. Ensure all required dependencies are installed
-2. Clone this repository to your computer
+2. Clone this repository to your computer and move the packages to your catkin workspace.
+For information on setting up a catkin workspace, refer to the instructions [here](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
-3. Run catkin_make to compile all of the code and messages
+3. Run catkin_make at the top level of your workspace to compile all of the code and messages
 4. Source the setup script with `source devel/setup.bash`.
-You can add this to your .bashrc file for simplicity in the future.
+You can add `source ~/path/to/workspace/devel/setup.bash` to your .bashrc file to auto-source this workspace in the future.
 5. Copy updated turtlebot_library URDF from robust_navigation/UpdatedTurtlebotFiles and put it in $(find turtlebot_description)/urdf.
 You can use `roscd turtlebot_description/urdf` to get to the right folder.
 This file adds in the description of the lidar placement so the transforms are handled properly.
 If your lidar is not placed as shown in the image below, you will need to edit the urdf to ensure it matches your lidar placement.

 <img src="https://cloud.githubusercontent.com/assets/11199681/25629217/cac891fa-2f36-11e7-878a-06041fe02909.png"  width="250">